tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-Similarly to the XAudio2 implementation, when a sound is played, the first available source is found and marked as in-use, but instead of submitting audio data to it directly, the source is simply connected to the sound's buffer that was created `platform_loadSound`.
+Similarly to the XAudio2 implementation, when a sound is played, the first available source is found and marked as in-use, but instead of submitting audio data to it directly, the source is simply connected to the sound's buffer which was created `platform_loadSound`.

 ```c
 void platform_playSound(int32_t id, bool loop) {